-- We need to strongly encourage a robust safety reporting culture with special emphasis on safety-related issues in the COVID-19 and post-COVID-19 pandemic environment. - Organizations should pay close attention to fatigue reporting and actively support reporting of fatigue and other occurrences via a strong just culture. - Consider that personnel returning to the workforce and those who continued working through the pandemic may be under higher-than-normal levels of psychological stress. - Organizations and regulators need to understand the sources of aviation professionals' fear, increased stress and distraction, all of which can potentially reduce staff performance levels and impact safety. - Smaller carriers that do not necessarily have a stress and mental health program should at least have an open communication channel with all staff at all levels. - Reporting on mental health still carries a bit of social stigma, and more effort is needed to encourage a robust safety reporting culture.
-Some operators, particularly in the MID and APAC region, expressed the challenges in allowing an open discussion on mental health. - The long-term effect of working from home without human interaction has had an impact on staff mentally. - Fatigue was an issue when returning to the office, as people have become unaccustomed to the physical working environment. - The impact of the pandemic has increased stress levels on pilots as they fly less frequently and in a changed environment. - The launching of confidential peer support programs that act as a support system for pilot crewmembers and their families, while not mandatory, has provided significant benefits.
-Such programs help detect potential issues with a pilot's state of mental health early, before it becomes problematic. - Increased communication with all staff was an important factor in helping staff members and crewmembers feel connected with the organization.

-- Monitor crew experience to avoid pairing less experienced crewmembers.
-Match an experienced crewmember with a less-experienced crewmember, to provide enhanced training and mentoring and reduce potential errors. - One beneficial tactic was the establishment of peer-to-peer groups to provide technical support to staff, just to keep everyone aware of operations, particularly during down time during the pandemic. - Organizations and regulators need to understand the sources of aviation professionals' fear, increased stress and distraction, which can potentially reduce staff performance levels and impact safety.
+- We need to strongly encourage a robust safety reporting culture with special emphasis on safety-related issues in the COVID-19 and post-COVID-19 pandemic environment. - Organizations should pay close attention to fatigue reporting and actively support reporting of fatigue and other occurrences via a strong just culture. - Consider that personnel returning to the workforce and those who continued working through the pandemic may be under higher-than-normal levels of psychological stress. - Organizations and regulators need to understand the sources of aviation professionals' fear, increased stress, and distraction, all of which can potentially reduce staff performance levels and impact safety. - Smaller carriers that do not necessarily have a stress and mental health program should at least have an open communication channel with all staff at all levels. - Reporting on mental health still carries a bit of social stigma, and more effort is needed to encourage a robust safety reporting culture.
+Some operators, particularly in the MID and APAC regions, expressed challenges in allowing an open discussion on mental health. - The long-term effect of working from home without human interaction has had an impact on staff mentally. - Fatigue was an issue when returning to the office, as people have become unaccustomed to the physical working environment. - The impact of the pandemic has increased stress levels on pilots as they fly less frequently and in a changed environment. - The launching of confidential peer support programs that act as a support system for pilot crewmembers and their families, while not mandatory, has provided significant benefits.
+Such programs help detect potential issues with a pilot's state of mental health early, before it becomes problematic. - Increase in communication with all staff was an important factor in helping staff members and crewmembers feel connected with the organization. - Monitoring crew experience helps avoid pairing less experienced crewmembers.
+Matching an experienced crewmember with a less experienced crewmember and enhanced training and mentoring, may help reduce potential errors. - Establishing peer-to-peer groups by providing technical support to staff, just to keep everyone aware of operations, particularly during down time during the pandemic, proved to be beneficial. - Organizations and regulators need to understand the sources of aviation professionals' fear, increased stress, and distraction, which can potentially reduce staff performance levels and impact safety.

 - The pandemic has had an extensive impact on the well-being of aviation professionals across the industry.
 The Foundation urges all stakeholders to assess these impacts and mitigate them in their safety programs, and to make the appropriate resources and support available to all personnel. - Human factors and issues of mental health have impacted all organizations.
-This requires not only effective mental health programs for staff but also for measures to be put in place to reduce the possibility of these issues arising. - Risks can be introduced when staff resources are disrupted, especially when highly specialized staff are impacted.
-Crew resource management in particular would be impacted by disruption.
+This requires not only effective mental health programs for staff, but also for measures to be put in place to reduce the possibility of these issues arising. - Risks can be introduced when staff resources are disrupted, especially when highly specialized staff are impacted.
+Crew resource management, in particular, would be impacted by disruption.